-When cleaning the inside of the rear window, be careful not to scratch or damage the heater wires.
+- Without timer: To prevent the battery from being discharged, turn the switch on when the engine is running. - When cleaning the inside of the rear window, be careful not to scratch or damage the heater wires.

-Chapter 1-5 Gauges, Meters and Service reminder indicators
+Gauges, Meters and Service reminder indicators

-- Fuel gauge
+Fuel gauge 84

-- Engine coolant temperature gauge
+Engine coolant temperature gaug 84

-- Tachometer
+Tachometer 85

-- Odometer and two trip meters
+Odometer and two trip meters 86

+Thermometer 86

-- Service reminder indicators and warning buzzers
+Service reminder indicators and warning buzzer 87